Want an affordable 1080p 144Hz gaming monitor that doesn’t have a TN panel with poor viewing angles and color quality?

 Alas, the stand is tilt-only, but it’s VESA mount compatible for third-party monitor stands.
 There’s also a hanger for the headphones and an anti-glare screen coating.

-Connectivity includes a DisplayPort 1.2, two HDMI 1.4, a headphones jack, and a dual USB 2.0 hub.
+Connectivity includes DisplayPort 1.2, two HDMI 1.4 ports, a headphones jack, and a dual USB 2.0 hub.
 All display connectors support FreeSync with a 48-144Hz dynamic range.

 Price & Similar Monitors

-The MSI Optix MAG241C price is $222.85 MSRP.
+The MSI Optix MAG241C price is around $230.
 Any standard 24″ 1080p 144Hz FreeSync gaming monitor costs just as much and given the number of exclusive features the MSI MAG241C offers and its stunning image quality, it’s well worth the price.

 There’s also a 27-inch version of the monitor, the MSI Optix MAG271C, but we recommended the 24″ model due to the higher pixel density.

-The MSI Optix MAG241C is a unique gaming monitor which combines the smoothness of 144Hz at 1080p with a curved screen and a striking picture quality for added immersion.
+The MSI Optix MAG241C is an excellent gaming monitor which combines the smoothness of 144Hz at 1080p with a curved screen and a striking picture quality for added immersion.

 Its relatively small 24″ screen and the 1ms MPRT technology seamlessly handle motion blur allowing you to fully enjoy all advantages of the VA panel.